webby34/newHavenRunoff/README.md

 #### Water Quality Sampling
 In an effort to assess the validity of the model, I sampled water quality in the field.
 I sampled water from four sites: Where the Muddy Branch enters the New Haven, Eagle Park, Lincoln, and up in the headwaters of the New Haven by the Emily Proctor trailhead.
-I sampled for both turbidity and phosphorous levels.
-This process is still ongoing and will be updated as I collect and analyze more data.
+I sampled for turbidity using a WSI multiparameter water quality probe.

 ## Datasets
 The following datasets were used in this project: